SecondThundeR/anya-bot-ts/README.md

 6. Wait for `Started as @...` message and/or message in PM from bot
 7. Bot is ready to go!

+### Fly

+1. Create a new bot and get a bot token
+2. Create a new Redis database and get: Username, Password, Host and Port
+    > How to create a Redis database, create a user and get the necessary data to connect will not be written here
+3. Refer to [Fly for Dockerfile documentation](https://fly.io/docs/languages-and-frameworks/dockerfile/) for creating app, setting up secrets and deploying
+    > Which secrets need to be set can be found below in Heroku section, step 3
+4. Wait for `Started as @...` message in console and/or message in PM from bot
+5. Bot is ready to go!

 ### Heroku

 1. Create a new bot and get a bot token